 The first step in cheese manufacturing is often standardization of the milk.
 Standardization is the practice of adjusting the composition of cheese milk, usually by optimizing the protein to fat ratio.
 This can maximize economic return from the milk components while maintaining both quality and composition specifications.
 These specifications can be defined by the manufacturer or may be imposed by government regulations (often varying from country to country).
 Milk can be pasteurized or mildly heat-treated to reduce spoilage organisms and optimize the environment for starter cultures to grow.
 Some varieties of cheese are made from raw milk.
 Such cheeses must be aged for a minimum of sixty days to reduce the possibility of exposure to disease-causing pathogens that may be present in the milk.
 The milk must be cooled to a temperature of 90°F (32°C) if pasteurized or heated to the same temperature if the milk is raw for the starter bacteria to grow.
 Such cultures are called lactic acid bacteria (LAB) because their primary source of energy is milk lactose and their primary metabolic product is lactic acid.
 Starter cultures assist with coagulation by lowering pH prior to rennet addition while adjunct cultures provide and enhance characteristic flavors and textures.
 Bacteria which only produces lactic acid during fermentation are homofermentative while bacteria which produces other compounds as well are heterofermentative.
 Cheeses with a clean, acidic flavor like Cheddar require a homofermentative bacteria while fruity cheeses and cheese with bubbles in it require heterofermentative bacteria.
 Starter cultures and any adjunct cultures are added to the milk and held at 90°F for thirty minutes to ripen, which allows the bacteria to grow and begin fermentation as well as lowering pH and developing flavor.

 Once the cheesemaker has determined that sufficient lactic acid has been developed during fermentation, the coagulation process begins.
 Rennet contains the enzyme chymosin which coagulates the milk protein and forms curds.
 As a general rule, 3 oz to 4 oz of rennet is added per 1000 lb. of a mix.
 It converts κ-casein to para-κ-caseinate, which is the main component of cheese curd.
 The vat must be thoroughly mixed to ensure a uniform mixture and the mixture must set for a minimum of 30 minutes to allow the curd to set.
 The mixture is kept between 84°F and 88°F. Temperature is controlled by flowing warm water through the jacket of the vat.
 Once the curd is ready, the liquid whey must be separated from it.
 Some soft cheeses are simply drained, salted, and packaged at this stage.
 For cheddar, the curd is cut into small pieces, cooked, and stirred until the desired temperature and firmness of the curd is reached.
 The cube size after cutting ranges from 0.25 to 0.63 cubic inches and the moisture level of the cheese will increase with larger cubes.
-After cutting, the curd is allowed to set for 10 to 15 minutes and is handled gently to prevent fat and protein loss.
+After cutting, the curd is allowed to set for ten to fifteen minutes and is handled gently to prevent fat and protein loss.
 Hot water is added to the jacket of the vat for cooking.
 Stirring is constant during cooking and the time ranges from twenty minutes to sixty minutes.
 By the time cooking is complete, the pH will be around 6.4.
 The whey is then drained from the vat.
 There are different ways to separate the curd and liquid whey, but this is considered a standard method.

 Depending on the type of cheese, various types of curd processing usually occur after initial separation of the curd and whey.
 Cheddaring is a unique process for cheddar cheese that involves stacking loaves of curd on top of one another to squeeze additional whey out of the loaves below.
 It also allows fermentation to continue to lower the acidity.
 Six-inch-wide loaves are cut along each side of the vat.
 After ten minutes, the loaves are turned over and stacking begins.
 The weight of the stacked loaves allows additional moisture to be expelled.
 This process continues using larger stacks (usually up to 4) and the loaves are turned every ten minutes until the pH of the whey reaches 5.1 to 5.5.
 The loaves are then cut into smaller pieces, returned to the vat, and sprinkled with dry salt.
 Salt is generally added at an amount between 1% to 3% of the weight and helps remove additional whey, prevents spoiling, adds flavor, prevents the cheese from becoming too bitter and acidic, and hardens texture by interacting with proteins.
 After salting, the curd pieces are placed in cheese hoops and pressed into blocks to form the cheese.
 The blocks are then stored in coolers and aged from anywhere to several months to several years, depending on the variety of cheese.
 There are many variations that can take place in this process for different types of cheeses.
 Moist and creamy cheeses like Brie and Camembert require a more gentle treatment of the curd.
 They are drained after coagulation by being hung from cheese hoops, immersed in a salt solution, and are either immersed in or sprayed with mold spores.
 Other cheeses can be ripened internally during some point in the process or ripened on the surface with yeast.
 Mozzarella and Provolone are both stretched in curd form and kneaded in hot water, contributing to the stringy texture and fibrous body.
 Lower acidity cheeses like Gouda and Colby are washed in warm water to reduce acidity.
 Cheesemaking is a complex manufacturing process with many variations and much skill required to ensure proper product quality.